nidheesh-eglobeits/devdocs/guides/v2.2/cloud/docker/docker-config.md

    ```

 {: .bs-callout-warning}
 This removes all components of your local Docker instance including containers, networks, volumes, and images.
+This does NOT remove the persistent database volume.
+See [Database containers].

 ## Sendmail service